Skull and Bones: A Review Of The Sinking Ship

 Disappointment

-One of the most significant missed opportunities in "Skull and Bones" is the lack of meaningful player agency.
+One of the most significant missed opportunities in “Skull and Bones” is the lack of meaningful player agency.
 Despite the promise of being a fearsome pirate captain, I often felt like a passive observer rather than an active participant in shaping the world around me.
-The choices I made felt inconsequential, with little impact on the game's overarching narrative or my character's development.
+The choices I made felt inconsequential, with little impact on the game’s overarching narrative or my character’s development.
+This ongoing reviewing of the game's features highlights the need for more dynamic and impactful player decisions.

 Another glaring issue is the lack of meaningful multiplayer experiences.
 While the game offers PvP encounters and cooperative gameplay, these modes feel shallow and disconnected from the larger game world.
 The potential for epic pirate battles with friends is there, but it’s overshadowed by a lack of depth and variety.